Good questions to ask in an interview

 - How would you describe the company’s management style?

 - How will you measure my success in the role?

-- What system of appraisal/performance review do you operate?
+- What system of appraisal/performance review do you use?

-- How many people work in the office/department?
+- How many people work in the office/department/team?

 - How many staff will I be line managing?